halghasra/husain-personal-website/content/blog/the-twitter-data-breach-what-you-need-to-know-and-how-to-protect-yourself/index.md

 ---
 title: "The Twitter Data Breach: What You Need to Know and How to Protect Yourself"
 date: "2023-01-06"
-categories:
+categories: ["Blog", "Articles", "Technology"]
-  - "articles"
-  - "blog"
-  - "tech"
-tags:
-  - "cybersecurity"
-  - "data-breach"
-  - "email-protection"
-  - "twitter"
+tags: ["Cybersecurity", "Data Breach", "Data", "Email Protection", "Twitter"]
-coverImage: "pexels-photo-5952651.jpeg"
+coverImage: "./images/pexels-photo-5952651.jpeg"
 ---

 On January 1st 2021, Twitter suffered a data breach that resulted in the exposure of over 200 million email addresses.
 Recently, these exposed credentials appeared on the dark web, causing concern for individuals whose information was included in the leak.